Skip to content

 After setting up your node project we need to install the required dependencies.

-• coco-cashu-core: Our core module
+• @cashu/coco-core: Our core module

-• coco-cashu-sqlite3: Our sqlite3 storage adapter
+• @cashu/coco-sqlite: Our Node storage adapter

 • ws & @types/ws: A websocket implementation for node